Adam Thoseby

-Adam Nathan Campbell Thoseby (born 25 November 1991) is a British-Australian professional basketball player for the Ballarat Miners of the NBL1 South.
-Born in Melbourne, Victoria, Thoseby grew up in England and began playing for the Reading Rockets in 2009–10 before moving to the United States.
+Adam Nathan Campbell Thoseby (born 25 November 1991) is a British-Australian professional basketball player who last played for the Casey Cavaliers of the NBL1 South.
+Born in Australia, Thoseby grew up in England and began playing for the Reading Rockets in 2009–10 before moving to the United States.
 He played college basketball between 2011 and 2016 for Utah State, South Dakota and Georgia Southwestern State.
 He played in the Australian National Basketball League (NBL) for the Sydney Kings in 2017–18 and the British Basketball League (BBL) for the Worcester Wolves in 2018–19.
-He played in Germany and Austria over the next four years.
+He played in Germany and Austria over the next two years before returning to Australia.

 Thoseby has represented both the England and Great Britain national basketball teams and is a joint British-Australian passport holder.

 Early life and career

 Born in Melbourne, Victoria, Thoseby moved to England with his British mother at the age of nine.
 He grew up in Henley-on-Thames and played junior basketball for the Reading Rockets in nearby Reading.

 Thoseby debuted for the Reading Rockets in the English Basketball League (EBL) during the 2009–10 season.
 He averaged 8.8 points in 19 games.

 In 2010, Thoseby moved to United States to attend prep school at Maine Central Institute in Pittsfield, Maine.
 During the 2010–11 season, he helped the Huskies to a 20–11 record and the New England Preparatory School Athletic Council (NEPSAC) Class AAA title.
 He averaged 7.3 points, 1.4 rebounds and 1.1 assists per game and scored a season-high 21 points.